 Terry is a Leadership Psychologist.
 He has considerable experience in developing leaders across a range of different industries and sectors, from graduates to executives.
 He has been trained in techniques from Gestalt Coaching, Psychosynthesis, Acceptance and Commitment Therapy and Appreciative Inquiry, and is qualified in a wide range of psychometrics.
-Terry has also completed a Foundation Course in Core Process Psychotherapy and is currently studying leadership and facilitation at Schumacher College.
+Terry has also completed a Foundation Course in Core Process Psychotherapy and has gained a Certificate in Leadership and Facilitation at Schumacher College.
 He is a Fellow of the RSA and a guest lecturer at the University of Kent.
-Terry is a Director of a business psychology consultancy, the Create Network, and a social enterprise, the Create Community Network.
+Terry is also a Director of a business psychology consultancy, the Create Network, and a social enterprise, the Create Community Network.

 Jill Chapman, BA, MSc, AFBPS, CPsychol.